BenasApulskis190/star-wars-fan-app/README.md

 # Star Wars Fan App

 Welcome to the Star Wars Fan App!
-This is a web application built using React, Material-UI, and other open-source libraries.
+This is a web application built using React, Material-UI
 ## Table of Contents

 - [Installation](#installation)